Frequently asked questions

 That’s great news, and we’d love for you to be involved!
 Check out our fundraising hub for loads of advice, tips and ideas on how to be a fundraiser.

-Alternatively, if you’re interested in becoming a corporate partner and nominating BBC Children in Need as your official charity, email us at [email protected] and one of our dedicated team will be in touch ASAP.
+Alternatively, if you’re interested in becoming a corporate partner and nominating BBC Children in Need as your official charity, please email us at [email protected] and a member of our dedicated team will be in touch ASAP.

-Businesses are required by company law to have a written agreement with us if they plan to sell goods, services, or run promotions for the Appeal.
+Businesses are required by company law to have a written agreement with us if they plan to sell goods or services– or to run promotions for the Appeal.
 Contact us via the above email for more details.

 How can I make sure my activity is legal and safe?